 Eating well can help you take control of your health.
 In fact, choosing to eat healthy foods can improve your Parkinson’s disease (PD) symptoms.
 And some research suggests that sound nutritional choices could have disease-modifying effects, meaning that they could potentially slow PD progression.
 Changing your eating habits can be a challenge, but there are many small adjustments you can make to your diet that will add up to big benefits.
 Learning about them is the first step.

-The following article is based on the latest research and a Parkinson’s Foundation Expert Briefings about nutrition, hosted by John E. Duda, M.D., from University of Pennsylvania Movement Disorder Centers, a Center of Excellence.
+The following article is based on the latest research and a Parkinson’s Foundation Expert Briefings about nutrition, hosted by John E. Duda, M.D., from Philadelphia VA Parkinson’s Disease Research, Education & Clinical Center (PADRECC).

 Managing PD Symptoms with Diet